 Coffee is the world’s third most consumed beverage in the world, even surpassing the sales of the second most consumed beverage, tea.
 With what is estimated at a market value of $80 billion, it is the fuel of our around the clock addicted society (1).
 It has been a major component of the working class world for a few hundred years now (in the West especially) and shows no signs of relenting its hold back to tea in America, where it remains the most consumed beverage.
+Is it possible that all these coffee drinkers are dehydrating themselves?

 With an estimated 1.6 billion cups of coffee being consumed worldwide every day, research into the actual pros and cons of this drink are important (2).